raabmarie/long-term_field_trial_westerfeld/README.md

 ## Validation

-There a some source code and HTML files in the [`validation`](validation) directory.
+There are some source code and HTML files in the [`validation`](validation) directory.
 These reflect some steps and results of our data quality assurance measures.
 We only provide these files for documentation purposes and to ensure traceability and transparency.
 It is not possible to run these source code files on your end because we cannot supply the raw data.